cchudzicki-ocw-testing/3.091sc-fall-2010/content/pages/aqueous-solutions/self-assessment-aqueous-solutions.md

 Exam Problems and Solutions
 ---------------------------

-These exam problems are intended for you to demonstrate your personal mastery of the material, and should be done alone, closed-book, with just a calculator, the two permitted [reference tables]({{< baseurl >}}/pages/syllabus/suggested-textbooks#ref) (periodic table, physical constants), and one 8 1/2" x 11" aid sheet of your own creation.
+These exam problems are intended for you to demonstrate your personal mastery of the material, and should be done alone, closed-book, with just a calculator, the two permitted {{< resource_link 9abd92d7-66e1-b816-f50d-00770b2420e1 "reference tables" "#ref" >}} (periodic table, physical constants), and one 8 1/2" x 11" aid sheet of your own creation.

 *   {{< resource_link 3bf786d9-c00d-0490-182e-a17e06f78d4e "Exam problems (PDF)" >}}
 *   ![This resource may not render correctly in a screen reader.](/images/inacessible.gif){{< resource_link 70d9ed00-9604-f495-c4bb-4b5520858e24 "Exam solutions key (PDF)" >}}